MUSIC LESSON NOTES GRADE 5

 the message, gender and aged of the participant.

-songs tell stories, give a snippet of the past life and highlight various areas
+stories, give a snippet of the past life and highlight various areas of life

-of life shared across the cultures and shed life don similarities between
+shared across the cultures and shed life don similarities between people.

 a.
 Preserves